oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

   client code is downloaded from a web server and executes within a user agent (e.g., web browser) on the device used by the resource owner.
 Protocol data and credentials are easily accessible (and often visible) to the resource owner.
-If such applications shall use client credentials, it is recommended to utilize the backend for frontend pattern.
+If such applications wish to use client credentials, it is recommended to utilize the backend for frontend pattern.
 Since such applications reside within the user agent, they can make seamless use of the